 First of all, before I get into the game, the history of the game itself is interesting so I thought I would tell you a little about that.
 Back in 2016, Wild Sphere created a Greenlight event and a Kickstarter for Timothy vs. the Aliens, the latter of which unfortunately wasn’t successful (Although I recommend you go watch the pitch videos as they were great!).
 From there, it appeared the game went quiet and we didn’t really hear anything apart from the odd message from the developers that they are still working on it, even without funding from Kickstarter.

 Jump forward to April 2017, Wild Sphere announces on their website that they have joined the PlayStation Talents Games Camp program in Spain which is an open space for the creation of videogames founded by Sony Interactive Entertainment Spain.
-Under their guidance and support, developers have up to ten months to develop and release their games exclusively on the PlayStation platform – I personally hadn’t heard of this program until looking into the development of Timothy vs. the Aliens but it’s such a cool idea as it allows developers to go on-site and use all PlayStation’s resources in order to bring their concepts to life.
+Under their guidance and support, developers have up to ten months to develop and release their games exclusively on the PlayStation platform – I personally hadn’t heard of this program until looking into the development of Timothy vs. the Aliens but it’s such a cool idea as it allows developers to go on-site and use all PlayStation’s resources to bring their concepts to life.

 Finally, fast forward to today, 31/01/2018, Timothy vs. the Aliens has officially released on PS4 in Europe (with an American date TBD).
 Did it live up to the original pitch?
 Did it turn out to be fun?
-Were corners cut in order to meet the 10-month development window?
-You’ll soon find out (I know as I’m the one writing the review!) – I just thought it would be interesting to write a bit about the history as its really interesting looking up and following the path an indie title takes in order to get from concept via live-action segments to a finished game.
+Were corners cut to meet the 10-month development window?
+You’ll soon find out (I know as I’m the one writing the review!) – I just thought it would be interesting to write a bit about the history as its really interesting looking up and following the path an indie title takes to get from concept via live-action segments to a finished game.

 Timothy vs. the Aliens takes place in a city called Little Fish City, you take the role of Timothy who is a by-the-books gangster – right down to his waistcoat and trilby hat.
-There is one thing different about Timothy though, something which no other gangster out there can do – he can bend time and space in order to slow down the passage of time.
+There is one thing different about Timothy though, something which no other gangster out there can do – he can bend time and space to slow down the passage of time.
 Okay, so he isn’t Superman and he wasn’t bitten by a radioactive spider, he was abducted by aliens who were part of an organisation that was providing planets with the means to defend themselves against an invasion.
 They warn him that an invasion is imminent for Earth and they gave him an inconspicuous device which allowed him to break this physics barrier, a device which was cleverly disguised as a pack of cards – which at the moment are the only things which are coloured within Timothy’s black & white life.

 A few years later, Timothy had managed to become an influential gangster thanks to his new powers, which weren’t technically created for this purpose.
 However, he had used up all but one of his cards as he had wasted the rest turning Little Fish into a city where gangs and corruption were the norm.
 Timothy had become so obsessed with his new life that he had forgotten all about the warning the aliens had given him upon bestowing him with his new powers.
-However, the day came where the aliens invade Earth and it’s now up to Timothy to man-up and utilise his powers in order to save the world from being taken over!
+However, the day came where the aliens invade Earth and it’s now up to Timothy to man up and utilise his powers to save the world from being taken over!

 Timothy vs. the Aliens is an open-world style indie-platformer.
 I say open-world although there isn’t much going on other than the aforementioned alien invasion as the streets are empty and there isn’t another person in sight – other than Elizabeth, the daughter of the Grandfather (the game’s version of The Godfather).
 The platform mechanics are solid though, I never had any issues with the controls and I always felt 100% in control of my character, which is key in games like this.
 Whether I was riding planks of wood around in the sewers or jumping around the roofs on swinging platforms – If I fell, it was my fault.

 The combat itself also works really well.
-You have your standard guns; Pistol, machine gun, shotgun, revolver, as well as the ability to slow down time in a Matrix Bullet-time style and the ability to dash in order to break open crates.
+You have your standard guns; Pistol, machine gun, shotgun, revolver, as well as the ability to slow down time in a Matrix Bullet-time style and the ability to dash to break open crates.
 Your pistol has unlimited ammo and the other weapons all require bullets – I didn’t find hardly any ammo on the street so if you run out you are basically required to head back to the shop and purchase some more.
 I found the ammo to be quite expensive though so I spent the majority of my time just using the pistol.
 The slow-down effect is recharged by killing the aliens and collecting their balls which they drop – they are more like ‘orbs’ but I just thought it was funny how I was collecting ‘Alien Balls’.

 The aliens themselves are really well designed.
 There are five alien types in total and they all have their own colours, attacks and style.
 Two of these are big enough to swallow you whole if they get close – if they do, don’t worry, tap the R2 button fast and you will cause the alien to explode from the inside out with the added ‘benefit’ of you now being covered in their alien-goo.
 This serves no purpose but it does colour you in – so instead of being in black & white, you will be bright green or red for a short period of time – mixes things up a little.
 I never found killing the aliens boring or repetitive as I loved trying out the new weapons and making them explode.

-Once you find the ‘car key’, you are able to jump into any vehicle and drive around the city – this makes travelling from one place to the next a lot faster and easier as aliens don’t seem to spawn whilst in the car.
+Once you find the ‘car key’, you can jump into any vehicle and drive around the city – this makes travelling from one place to the next a lot faster and easier as aliens don’t seem to spawn whilst in the car.
 However, it has one major flaw – whilst driving the car your mini-map disappears so you have to keep pressing the TouchPad to bring up the main map to see where you are.
-I’ll touch on this later as there are a few things missing from the game and this was one of the first ones I noticed.
+I’ll touch on this later as a few things are missing from the game and this was one of the first ones I noticed.
 I would have liked the city to be more populated with either people or aliens and have the ability to mow them down whilst in the car as at the moment the cars seem a little redundant other than the race you perform and a tool to help you complete a timed mission later on in the game.

 The game isn’t very long, I think I had gotten from the beginning to the end within around three hours; however, this is enhanced with a bunch of collectables that are incredibly difficult to spot – in more ways than one.
 The first collectable which you will come across is the ‘Activist’.
 This is a good alien, I presume from the original team who gave you the cards, who upon finding will increase your health by one bar.
 There appears to be six of these to find and they are really well hidden as a few of them were on the roofs and hidden underneath crates (it must have been lonely sat under a crate for however long they were there for!).
 These little guys are colourful though, so from a distance, they are easy to spot – as long as they aren’t hidden – unlike the next collectable…